jmjeong/alfred-extension/README.md

 *'workflow-export'* specifies the directory where <extension>.alfredworkflow is exported.
 *'source-export'* specifies the directory where extension source is copied.

 To publish and share the extension, this feature can be used.
+To export the selected extension, *'export.json'* file is created in that directory.

 ### Version History